purisc-group/purisc-assembler/README.md

 python assembler.py [-i inputfile] [-o outputfile [outputfile2]] [-d dataMemoryOffset] [-p programMemoryOffset] [-f] [-v]

+python assembler.py [-i inputfile] [-o outputfile] [-d dataMemoryOffset] [-p programMemoryOffset] [-f] [-v] [-r]

 * -i to specify the input file
 * -o to specify the output file.
 Specify two if you want the program and data memory to be in separate files, the program memory coming in the first file
 * -d to specify the initial data memory location.
 The default is 1000
 * -p to specify the initial program memory location.
 The default is 1
 * -f to format the output with the three operands on the same line.
 Omit -f to force each operand to have its own line
+* -r to output human-readable.
+If -r flag is not set, it will output as a binary file.
+There is an 8 byte header.
+The first 4 bytes corresponding to a 32 bit integer representing the number of lines (groups of 3 operands) in the program memory (comes first) and the last 4 bytes corresponding to the number of data memory values.

 Input
 -----